 I was seeing some results and then started back eating cliff bars and had some added sugar and my symtoms came back.
 I started from scratch and slept a full 3 days with only a few waking hours to eat.
 I read that caffine should be cut so I did that and added a few more supplements.
 I read some research papers on BCAA’s and TBI (Traumatic brain injury) and our local vitamin shop suggested Lions Mane.
 Being that I live in a mountain town with the majority of people here that have suffered in one way or another with concussion I thought I better try it.
 I have also been looking into TB500 peptide but have not tried it yet.

-BCAA– Make sure it has no added sugar or caffine
+BCAA– Make sure it has no added sugar or caffeine.

 Some other things that I believe have been helping me stay calm and recover have been to not attempt to drive for the first bit.
 I have been lightly exercising, I have noticed that in my home gym I do better than when I go for walks.
 The walks seem to take it all out of me and my legs start to get lazy and not want to work.
 It’s kinda scary so I haven’t been going too far from home.
 Two weeks in and still feeling this way.. hopefully, that will improve soon.
 I have also been spending a lot of time in prayer and listening to uplifting motivational Youtube videos to keep me inspired and motivated.
 I believe God will heal me when it’s time.
-Faith is huge so not to let yourself fall into a depression, like what happened last time.
+Faith is huge, so not to let yourself fall into a depression, like what happened to me last time.
 I just keep reminding myself I will get better soon.
 I am focusing on what I can do and reminding myself that everyone needs rest from time to time so why not enjoy it.
 Another thing I found while praying for help and knowledge about my recovery was that light human touch can help.
 I don’t have a partner to help me with this right now but if you do make sure you get them to run their hands through your hair and cuddle you.
 When I was having a seizure and my girlfriend picked me up and took me to the hospital she started to run her hands through my hair and it was what calmed my body down and brought me out of it.
-I found a few studies on this as well to back this thought.
-So, I might get a massage therapist to help me with this and see if it can help improve my recovery time.
+I found a few studies on this as well to back this up.
+I might get a massage therapist to help me with this and see if it can help improve my recovery time.
 In the meantime I found ASMR to be very helpful also.
-I know there is a lot of creepy sexual ones out there I found this amazing girl this morning that was perfect for where I wanted to focus my attention.
-I highly recommend her for your ASMR enjoyment and healing.
-Kind of a Godsend if you know what I mean.
+I found this amazing girl this morning that was perfect for where I wanted to focus my attention.
+I highly recommend her for your ASMR enjoyment and healing, kind of a Godsend if you know what I mean.

 ASMR- which stands for Autonomous Sensory Meridian Response.
 You can look it up further yourself but basically, it’s whispering or touching things with the use of a surround sound microphone.
 As you listen to the sounds in your earbuds your body experiences tingling in your head, neck, arms and other body parts. for me, it feels like a brain massage.
 It’s amazing!
 But, I would be careful about what kind you listen to because just like any other sensory creation you don’t want it to replace real-life experiences.
 I’m not sure how better to explain that, but hopefully, you know what I mean.
 For me, I found this girl to speak the right message and have a healing gift.
 If you are going to listen, make sure you are laying down, eyes shut with your earbuds in.